briansmith337/zulip/templates/zerver/help/enable-enter-to-send.md

 and `Ctrl+Enter` sends the message.

-This is convenient for typing multi-line messages, which are more common in Zulip than in most other chat products.
-However, you can also configure Zulip so that `Enter` sends the message.
+This is convenient for typing multi-line messages, which are more common in Axxess than in most other chat products.
+However, you can also configure Axxess so that `Enter` sends the message.

 ### Enable Enter to send